Brexit Secretary, David Davis, MP, said he definitely wanted a second referendum on the question of Britain’s membership of the European Union.

 Many people are changing their minds about Brexit, but Mr Davis has ruled out a second referendum to allow democracy to ‘change its mind’.

 Back in 2012 Mr Davis gave a speech called, ‘Europe: It’s time to decide’.
 He was strongly critical of the European Union project claiming that an unelected European Commission was responsible for the laws of the EU.
 “That is fundamentally undemocratic,” he said.

 But he appeared to have little understanding of how the EU functions.
 The European Commission has no power to pass laws.
-Only the directly elected European Parliament, in concert with the EU Council comprising the democratically elected heads of state, can pass laws in the EU.
+Only the directly elected European Parliament, in concert with the Council of Ministers, comprising the ministers of democratically elected governments of EU member states, can pass EU laws.

 The EU Commission is directly responsible to the European Parliament which elects the Commission President, has a say in the choice of Commissioners, and has the democratic power to dismiss the entire Commission.

 Mr Davis also claimed that the EU’s foundational principles and acquis could not be changed, and that was essentially undemocratic.
 It was in relation to this that Mr Davis made his comment, “If a democracy cannot change its mind, it ceases to be a democracy.”

 But that’s not correct either.
 The EU is a democracy, and can be anything that all its members unanimously agree it can be.
 If that was not the case, there would not have been so many EU treaty changes – all of which were debated and passed by our Parliament in Westminster.

 It seems, however, that Mr Davis misunderstands much about the EU and the way it functions.

 During this year’s EU referendum campaign, he claimed that Britain would be able to negotiate individual trade deals with each of the EU’s member states.
 He said then, “Post Brexit a UK-German deal would include free access for their cars and industrial goods, in exchange for a deal on everything else.”